imanghafoori1/laravel-microscope/README.md

 --------------------

 ### :raising_hand: Contributing
-If you find an issue, or have a better way to do something, feel free to open an issue , or a pull request.
+If you find an issue or have a better way to do something, feel free to open an issue, or a pull request.
-If you use laravel-microscope in your open source project, create a pull request to provide it's url as a sample application in the README.md file.
+If you use laravel-microscope in your open source project, create a pull request to provide its URL as a sample application in the README.md file.

 ### :exclamation: Security
-If you discover any security related issues, please email `imanghafoori1@gmail.com` instead of using the issue tracker.
+If you discover any security-related issues, please email `imanghafoori1@gmail.com` instead of using the issue tracker.

 ## More from the author: